tatujan/csci-440-fall2020/README.md

 $ git push --set-upstream origin <YOUR NETID>
 ```

 Whew!
 You now have a private copy of the repository on github and are working in your own branch, named after your NetID.
-You can push and pull to this repository with the standard `git pull` and `git push` commands.
+You can push and pull to this repository and branch with the standard `git pull` and `git push` commands.

 When you want to get an update from the public class repository you can run this command:
 ```